johnperuzzi/MetaGAN/MAML-FORK/README.md

 # where to add GANS:
 - I put in fake 'generator' code that makes random tensors.
 Anywhere in **meta_gan.py** that it says **x_gen**, that is what you'd replace with the generator.
 - My 'discriminator' is the discrim_net in meta_gan.py designed in discriminator_config in miniimagenet_gan_train.py is not conditional right now so I think you'd need to alter it.
-I tried to make how I call discrim_net look kind of like https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/cgan/cgan.py
+I tried to make how I call discrim_net look kind of like https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/cgan/cgan.py.
+Depending on if you leave my 'valid' and 'fake' tensors, on gpu you need to change this torch.FloatTensor to torch.cuda.FloatTensor in **meta_gan.py**

 #  MAML-Pytorch